The Subsea Cable Becomes the AI Border

 This matters for AI governance because model-mediated reality depends on global data movement.
 Training data, model updates, enterprise workloads, inference traffic, backups, safety telemetry, content delivery, cloud regions, developer tools, and user prompts all depend on communication networks that can be routed, congested, damaged, licensed, repaired, monitored, or denied.

-The cable is therefore a border.
-Not a border in the ordinary passport sense, but a physical and legal boundary where infrastructure, sovereignty, security, commerce, and computation meet.
+In this essay, a subsea-cable AI border means the technical and legal boundary formed by cable routes, landing stations, submarine line terminal equipment, terrestrial backhaul, cloud peering, repair rights, capacity leases, ownership, and national-security review.
+It is not a border in the ordinary passport sense.
+It is a boundary where compute governance, AI data residency, sovereignty, security, commerce, and communication meet.
 A model may answer from "the cloud," but the cloud has landing points.

 Cloud Has a Shoreline